vrikodar/P4ck3t/P4ck3t.md

 **Both of these Run at Layer2 in the OSI model to see how devices are connected together**

 **command**: `show cdp neighbours` {to see connected devices}

+*Also Noted that CDP would only show Directly connected Devices by Default*